SCORE Curriculum Outline

 - The SCORE® Curriculum Outline for General Surgery Residency is a list of patient care and medical knowledge topics to be covered in a five-year general surgery residency training program.
 Originally published in 2008, it is updated annually with input from SCORE member organizations and specialty surgical societies.
 This outline has been approved by SCORE as the basis for a full surgical residency curriculum.

-- For this year's edition, some procedures have been consolidated and several Complex topics removed.
-The Excel version contains separate tabs listing all changes made this year.
-Note the topic names may not directly match those currently on the SCORE Portal; this outline is forward-looking, reflecting the latest updates.
+- The outline for 2014-2015 is now availablesee links below.
+Copies will also be mailed to ACGME-accredited general surgery programs.
+For this year's edition, several procedures have been consolidated and some Complex topics removed.
+The Excel version contains tabs listing all changes made this year.
+Note topic names may not directly match those currently on the SCORE Portal; this outline is forward-looking, reflecting the latest updates.

 Core Curriculum Outline for Vascular Surgery Residents